Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Subscription provider capabilities for an AO process

 This package facilitates the development of AO processes that require the ability to register subscribers for specific topics and dispatch messages to them.

-This solution is based on simple lua tables.
+This solution is based on **simple Lua tables**.
 If you require an sql-based solution, please refer to the [subscribable-db](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/subscribable-db/) package.

 ## Features